 Madison Parks, in conjunction with City Engineering and Dane County, will be replacing the existing beach shelter and is considering installing a clean beach treatment system at Tenney Park

 The beach shelter is proposed to be the Madison Parks prototype shelter which has been constructed at Lake Edge Park, Esther Beach Park, Olbrich Park, Penn Park and most recently at Warner Park.
-The beach shelter replacement project was approved as part of the City of Madison's adopted Capital Budget and was originally proposed to be constructed beginning in fall of 2021; however the delay in delivery of the clean beach system (including the wave impact attenuation system) to Warner Park necessitated holding the project at Tenney Park so that Parks Operations staff can have adequate time to implement and maintain the system prior to its use at other locations.
+The beach shelter replacement project was approved as part of the City of Madison's adopted Capital Budget and was originally proposed to be constructed beginning in fall of 2021; however the delay in delivery of the clean beach system (including the wave impact attenuation system) to Warner Park necessitated holding the project at Tenney Park so that Parks Operations staff would have adequate time to implement and maintain the system prior to its use at other locations.

 Proposed Project Schedule

 1st Advertisement of Bid: June 1, 2023